-sce A SingleCellExperiment object, or anything that inherits from SingleCellExperiment.

-dims Numeric vector specifying which PCs to plot.
+sce $\label{eq:approx_state} A \ \texttt{SingleCellExperiment} object, or anything that inherits from \ \texttt{SingleCellExperiment}.$ dims Numeric vector specifying which PCs to plot.
 For MULTISPATI, PCs with negative eigenvalues are in the right most columns of the embedding and loading matrices.
-See the ElbowPlot.

-nfeatures Number of genes to plot.

-swap\rownames Column name of rowData(object) to be used to identify features instead of rownames (object) when labeling plot elements.
-If not found in rowData, then reduction Name of the dimension reduction to use.
-It must have an attribute called either balanced Return an equal number of genes with + and - scores.
-If FALSE, returns the top genes ranked by the scores absolute values.
+See the ElbowPlot. nfeatures Number of genes to plot. swap_rownames Column name of rowData(object) to be used to identify features instead of rownames(object) when labeling plot elements.
+If not found in rowData, then rownames of the gene count matrix will be used. reduction Name of the dimension reduction to use.
+It must have an attribute called either "percentVar" or "eig" for eigenvalues.
+Defaults to "PCA". balanced Return an equal number of genes with + and - scores.
+If FALSE, returns the top genes ranked by the scores absolute values. ncol Number of columns in the facetted plot. sample_id Sample(s) in the SFE object whose cells/spots to use.
+Can be "all" to compute metric for all samples; the metric is computed separately for each sample.